Top U.S. Foreign Trade Freight Gateways by Value of Shipments

 Air: Data for all air gateways are reported at the port level and include a low level (generally less than 2%-3% of the total value) of small user-fee airports located in the same region.
 Air gateways not identified by airport name (e.g., Chicago, IL and others) include major airport(s) in that geographic area in addition to small regional airports.
 In addition, due to Bureau of Census confidentiality regulations, data for courier operations are included in the airport totals for JFK International Airport, Chicago, Los Angeles, Miami, New Orleans, Anchorage, and Cleveland.

-(a) Data for 2015 are based on the top 50 freight gateways in 2015 and are not a summation of the numbers on the table.
+a Total for 2019 are based on the top 50 freight gateways in 2019 and are not a summation of the gateways on the table.

-Air: U.S. Department of Commerce, U.S. Census Bureau, Foreign Trade Division, USA Trade Online, available at https://usatrade.census.gov/, Oct.
-2017.
+Air: U.S. Department of Commerce, U.S. Census Bureau, Foreign Trade Division, USA Trade Online, available at https://usatrade.census.gov as of Jan.
+7, 2022.